 Combining creamy mascarpone, strong coffee and a sprinkling of cocoa powder, this decadent dolce is sure to lift your spirits.
 It also happens to be our Head Chef Roberta’s favourite dessert.
 In fact, this tiramisú recipe was passed down to her by her nonna, Carmela, and tasting it transports Roberta right back to her childhood.
 Squabbling around the table with her siblings, the whole family would fall silent when Nonna Carmela’s tiramisù appeared.
 After all, the children knew that if they played their cards right they might even get a second piece…

 Whisk yourself away to the moonlit Venetian canals with our indulgent tiramisú recipe.
 Follow along with Chef Roberta in this step-by-step video, or check out the full recipe below.

 - 300ml strong coffee (ideally espresso or Moka coffee but you can also use instant coffee; the coffee should be cool to the touch)

 - 2tsp cocoa powder, to garnish

-- Pour your coffee into a shallow bowl and soak each of the sponge fingers for a few seconds on each side so they absorb some of the liquid (be careful not to leave them in too long as you don’t want them becoming too soggy, though you do want to use up all of your coffee).
+- Pour your cold coffee into a shallow bowl and soak each of the sponge fingers for a few seconds on each side so they absorb some of the liquid (be careful not to leave them in for too long or they’ll become too soggy).

-- Grate most of your dark chocolate on top of the creamy layer and then build another layer of sponge fingers, followed by the creamy cheese, on top of this.
+- Build another layer of sponge fingers, followed by the mascarpone cream, on top of this.